Read my answers to the most commonly asked questions or concerns.

 Can I have a refund?

 Please refer to my terms and conditions of purchase and participation, and cancellation policy.

 I’m not flexible

-That’s ok, most people aren’t.
-Unless you were a gymnast or dancer as a child, or you were born flexible, most people start yoga feeling stiff and is often why they begin in the first place.
-Yoga helps you get more flexible.
-The intention is to create more ease, mobility and comfort in your body.
+You don’t need to be flexible.
+Unless you were a gymnast or dancer as a child, or you were born flexible, most people start yoga feeling stiff, often with niggling aches and pains which is usually why they begin in the first place.
+The intention is to create more ease, stability, mobility and comfort in your body.

-If you’re feeling weak that’s ok – a physical yoga practice will help you develop functional strength through your whole body and develop a stable, stronger core.
+If you feel weak that’s ok – a physical yoga practice will help you develop strength and stability through your whole body and develop a stronger core.

-If you’ve been given the all-clear by your doctor to exercise that’s great.
+If you’ve been given the all-clear by your doctor to exercise you are welcome.
 If you had complications involving injury or illness please let me know before class.

 I’ve got an injury

-It may not be the time to practice yoga unless your physical therapist has recommended yoga.
-If you are rehabilitating, get advice first and let me know in advance about your injury.
+It may not be the time to practice yoga unless your physical therapist or doctor has recommended yoga.
+If you are rehabilitating or recovering, get advice first and let me know in advance about your situation.

 If you are looking for personalised yoga tuition I offer one-to-one classes which means I can tailor every class exactly to your needs.
 Currently my group classes are designed for people who can move their body comfortably and don’t need adaptation.
 Let’s talk if you’d like to explore one-to-one classes.